-Why you can’t hear calls unless you switch them to speakerphones can be covered in about two scopes: the hardware and the software.
-Hardware deals with what goes into making a telephone work and software is a set of instructions coded into a program that is displayed when one interacts with their computer.
+The hardware and the software.
+Hardware deals with what goes into making a telephone work, and software is a set of instructions coded into a program displayed when one interacts with their computer.

 Depending on the severity of the problem, you may be able to fix a hardware issue yourself.
-If not, it will probably be cheaper to get a professional opinion.
+If not, it will presumably be cheaper to obtain an experienced view.

-There is a lot of hardware-software interaction especially in the Android ecosystem, so it’s worth knowing that when you fix one, there’s a much greater chance of discovering that the other has an issue.
-For example if your software looks fine but your “phone is sluggish” or drains battery pretty quickly.
-The key thing here is to make sure both areas are looked into when trying to solve one specific problem.
+There is a lot of hardware-software interaction, especially in the Android ecosystem, so it’s worth knowing that when you fix one, there’s a much greater chance of discovering that the other has an issue.
+For example, if your software looks fine but your “phone is sluggish” or drains the battery pretty quickly.
+The critical thing here is to ensure both areas are considered when trying to solve one problem.

-How to fix ‘Can’t Hear Calls Unless Switched to Speakerphone’
+How to fix Caller Can Not Hear Unless On Speaker:

-This may sound like basic advice, but sometimes we can’t hear our callers because the volume on our phones is turned down too low.
-Depending on your phone’s model, the buttons to alter the volume are located in different places, but the common function is increasing the volume by tapping on the upper end of the moving bars and holding for a second or two whilst lowering it in a similar fashion.
+This may sound like essential advice, but sometimes we can’t hear our callers because our phone volume is too low.
+Depending on your phone’s model, the buttons to alter the book are located in different places.
+Still, the standard function is increasing the volume by tapping on the upper end of the moving bars and holding for a second or two while lowering it similarly.
 If changing the screen or button does not improve call quality, these are some troubleshooting steps you can take:

 On an Android Phone:

-- Go to Settings and tap on ‘Sounds and Notifications’ (different android phones have different names for the same).
+- Go to Locations and thump on ‘Sounds and Information’ (different android phones have different words for the exact).

 On an iOS Phone: